The TEFL Academy certification review.

 The main reasons for this Buyer Beware Warning:

-- This program has attempted, on a number of occasions, to get reviews written by their staff employees published on Trusted TEFL Reviews.
+- This program has attempted, on several occasions, to get reviews written by their staff employees published on Trusted TEFL Reviews.
 Trusted TEFL Reviews only publishes verified Online TEFL/TESOL customer reviews – we don’t publish fictitious reviews, self-written by Online TEFL/TESOL programs.

 The TEFL Academy (TTA) provides unaccredited Online TEFL/TESOL certification courses, that are only recognized within the United Kingdom and Ireland.
 This is further backed up by the poor The TEFL Academy (TTA) verified student reviews: https://trustedteflreviews.com/category/the-tefl-academy/